ConnerAiken/Interview-Questions/README.md

 ## Javascript

+- Given these javascript timer examples: https://jsfiddle.net/conneraiken/9m75sgbj/1/ https://jsfiddle.net/conneraiken/9m75sgbj/2/  - which execute first/last and why?

+My guess was that the first declared exectures first if the timer delays are the same and if they are 1 ms off, the first would execute.
+The interviewer said I was wrong so I must be confusing the question.

 - *FizzBuzz*: Create a function which loops through an array of 100 random numbers and log a message to the console everytime there is a multiple of 5 and a multiple of 3.
 If it is a multiple of 5, log "Fizz".
 If it is a multiple of 3, log "Buzz".
 If it is a multiple of both, log "FizzBuzz"